iykechukwuka/HR-Analysis-Employee-Promotion/README.md

 8. Departmental Influence: How promotion rates vary across departments.
 Analysis Steps:
-1. Data Cleaning and Preprocessing: o	Handling missing values for critical columns such as education and previous_year_rating. o	Converting categorical variables (e.g., department, recruitment_channel, region) into appropriate dummy variables.
+1. Data Cleaning and Preprocessing:
+a.
+Handling missing values for critical columns such as education and previous_year_rating.
+b.
+Converting categorical variables (e.g., department, recruitment_channel, region) into appropriate dummy variables.
-2. Exploratory Data Analysis (EDA): o	Demographics Analysis: Understanding the distribution of employee demographics like age, gender, and education level. o	Performance Factors: Exploring relationships between performance indicators (e.g., previous year ratings, training score, awards) and promotions. o	Department-wise Promotion Rate: Analyzing the promotion rate across various departments.
+2. Exploratory Data Analysis (EDA):
+a.
+Demographics Analysis: Understanding the distribution of employee demographics like age, gender, and education level.
+b.
+Performance Factors: Exploring relationships between performance indicators (e.g., previous year ratings, training score, awards) and promotions.
+c.
+Department-wise Promotion Rate: Analyzing the promotion rate across various departments.
 3. Data Modeling:
-o	Using Power BI’s Key Influencers Visual to determine the key factors influencing promotions. o	Building a predictive model by evaluating how various factors (age, previous ratings, training, education, etc.) affect the probability of promotion.
+a.
+Using Power BI’s Key Influencers Visual to determine the key factors influencing promotions.
+b.
+Building a predictive model by evaluating how various factors (age, previous ratings, training, education, etc.) affect the probability of promotion.
 4. Visualization:
-o	KPI Dashboard: To track key metrics such as promotion rate, total awards won, and average training score. o	Bar Charts: Display promotion rates by department and Employee by region. o	Pie Charts: Promotion rates by Education level, Employee by education. o	Slicers: Recruitment channel and Number of trainings. o	Column Chart: Showing correlations between continuous variables like age range, training score range, and previous year rating.
+a.
+KPI Dashboard: To track key metrics such as promotion rate, total awards won, and average training score.
+b.
+Bar Charts: Display promotion rates by department and Employee by region.
+c.
+Pie Charts: Promotion rates by Education level, Employee by education.
+d.
+Slicers: Recruitment channel and Number of trainings.
+e.
+Column Chart: Showing correlations between continuous variables like age range, training score range, and previous year rating.
 Key Insights:
 •	Employees with higher previous year ratings tend to have a better chance of getting promoted.
 •	Length of service beyond a certain threshold correlates positively with promotions.